-Bruce Bilney is best known for tessellations of realistic animal shapes in natural, comfortable poses.
+Bruce Bilney is best known for tessellations with Australian themes, and of realistic animal shapes in natural, comfortable poses.
 That's not as common as you'd expect.
-It's a sad fact that most tessellation artists are satisfied with blocky, almost unfinished-looking or overly stylized or unnatural awkward shapes.
+It's a sad fact that most tessellation artists are satisfied with blocky, almost unfinished-looking or overly stylized unnatural awkward shapes.

 Also, beginners at tessellation, as evidenced in the guest artist galleries on my site, too frequently stop as soon as they have a shape that tessellates and looks...well... only a little bit like something from the animal kingdom.
 Beginners too often overlook the next step: tweaking the tiles' shapes 'til they most closely resemble the theme animal (or toaster or person or dragon).

 Bruce Bilney makes that extra effort, and so his animal tessellations are particularly satisfying.